ECMOISTDATABASE/North-Atlantic-Extratropical-Cyclones-database/README.md

 **LINE #1:** WNATL0091985, <br>
 **LINE #2:** 19850106, 00,45.37,-59.57,958.182,994.151,1002.68,<br>

-For each case, there are two corresponding lines, as illustrated by the example lines.
+There are two corresponding lines for each case, as illustrated by the example lines.
 The first line follows the format:<br>
  **AREAidxyear,**<br>
  where **AREA** represents the subregion in the North Atlantic where the cyclone reached maximum intensity (Possibilities: 'ENATL' for Eastern North Atlantic, 'NATL' for Northern North Atlantic, 'WNATL' for Western North Atlantic), **idx** is a three-position indicator unique to each case per year, corresponding to the sequence of cyclone formation, and **year** is the year of cyclone detection.<br>
 The second line contains the following columns of information: <br>